Moths of North Carolina

 State Protection: Has no legal protection, although permits are required to collect it on state parks and other public lands.

-Comments: This species appears to be relatively uncommon throughout the state, perhaps because of its reliance on Cinnamon Fern and other fern hosts.
+Comments: This species appears to be relatively uncommon throughout the state, perhaps because of its reliance on Cinnamon Fern and other fern hosts that frequent moist habitats and wetlands.

 Photo Gallery for Herpetogramma theseusalis - Herpetogramma Moth